smithphil88/football-shirt-quiz/README.md

 ### Notable mentions

-- My mentor Julia, has been a source of knowledge, advice and support with expert feedback and suggestions throughout.
+- My mentor Julia has been a source of knowledge, advice and support with expert feedback and suggestions throughout.
-- My course facilatator Lewis, has provided wonderful support to our cohort, with engaging and useful weekly stand-up meetings.
+- My course facilatator Lewis has provided wonderful support to our cohort with engaging and useful weekly stand-up meetings.
 This has kept me going throughout the sometimes confusing introduction into Javascript.
-- My fantastic partner Emma, who has shown tremendous patience, understanding and has allowed me the time to pursue this new venture - thank you.
+- My fantastic partner Emma who has shown tremendous patience, understanding and has allowed me the time to pursue this new venture - thank you.